 Do you deliberately consider points of view shared by others?
 Do you intentionally reflect on what could be your blindspots?
 Do you actively gather feedback and pondered over why those feedback were given?
 These questions could help you discover if you are aware that we live in blindness.

 When one is unaware that a person can have blindspots, the priority is often on justifying and defending one’s views more than considering other perspectives.
+This enemy of learning is highly correlated to people who often operate with strong assumptions and have little awareness of what is commonly termed as unconscious bias.

-I observed that this phenomenon is common for people who experienced some level of success and live with an assessment that there is nothing much more to learn (since they have already experienced success).
+I observed that this phenomenon is especially common for people who experienced some level of success and live with an assessment that there is nothing much more to learn (since they have already experienced success).
 They tend to be confident in their abilities to perform and deliver results.
 They might not be conscious of how they are coming across to others.
 They can be less sensitive to power dynamics and less sensitive to how others who are less experienced, less privileged, less resourced, are feeling.

 4. “I should already know”